 Please note: You will need to bring a daypack (overnight backpack) with for the delta excursion, due to space restrictions on the transfers to and from camp.

+Spend a full day exploring the UNESCO World Heritage Site of the Okavango Delta.
 Today is about being in untamed nature, taking a break from civilisation and experiencing the peace of our remote location.
 We set off on a bush walk with the local guides to get a closer look at the unique flora and fauna of the area.
 The Okavango Delta hosts an astounding diversity of plant and animal species, including rare and endemic lifeforms, hence the delta's status as a World Heritage Site.

 If the water levels are high enough then we also embark on a mokoro trip, gliding along the watery channels between tranquil lagoons, floodplains and secluded little islands.
 Mekoros are the traditional dug-out canoes used to get around the watery delta.
 Each mokoro is moved through the water by an experienced local who stands in the back of the vessel and uses a long pole to steer two seated guests slowly along.